luisarcher/PSql-DotNet-Vue-Stack-Boilerplate/README.md

 This repository contains a starter stack for jump-starting projects using Docker, PostgreSQL, Vue Nuxt3 + TailwindCSS, and DotNet 7.0.

-TODO: I will slowly add more and more basic core features and code examples.
-I am not a web developer, but I will read read read, so I want to garantee that I will cover the best best best best practices.
-I will add a couple of comments at the end of this readme.
+I will slowly add more and more basic core features and code examples along with my learning process.
+I am not a web developer, just passionately curions to experiment stuff.
+I am actively reading a couple of things in order to bring the best practices into this.
+I will be updating this readme.

 ### Prerequisites